SEPTEMBER 30, 2021

 By Sun Life Staff

 The only age limit in the Canada Revenue Agency (CRA) guide to RRSPs is 71.
-That’s the age when the government requires you to shut down your individual RRSP and withdraw money from it.
+That’s when the government requires you to shut down your individual RRSP and withdraw money from it.

 If you’ve decided to open your first RRSP, here's what you need to know.